abraunegg/onedrive/docs/client-architecture.md

 ### Upload a new local file to Microsoft OneDrive
 ![uploadFile](./puml/uploadFile.png)

-### Determining if an 'item' is syncronised between Microsoft OneDrive and the local file system
+### Determining if an 'item' is synchronised between Microsoft OneDrive and the local file system
 ![Item Sync Determination](./puml/is_item_in_sync.png)

 ### Determining if an 'item' is excluded due to 'Client Side Filtering' rules